RichaKashyap/ngx-multi-select-dropdown/readme.md

     selectedItem -  Keeps Selected Item when Single Selection enableSearch - Enable or Disable search(By default true);
     singleSelection - Enable Single Selection(By default false);
-    type - Type of items("Object" or "Simple") <br/>
+    displayName - Name of the attribute to which is keeping the value to show in List(User friendly)(By default 'name') type - Type of items("Object" or "Simple") <br/>

-    If you have any suggestion, please let me know
+    If you have any suggestion or issues, you are welcome to post in issues.